Operation Moshtarak: Poppy dilemma

 U.S. Marines with Charlie Company, 1st Battalion, 6th Marine Regiment patrol the poppy fields in Marja.

 After the ousting of the Taliban, the American and NATO commanders were confronted with the dilemma of on the one hand the need for "winning the hearts and minds" of the local population as well as on the other hand the necessity of the eradication of poppies and the destruction of the opium economy, that allegedly financed the Taliban insurgency.
 Since opium is the main source of existence of 60 to 70 percent of the farmers in Marja, American Marines were ordered to preliminarily ignore the crops to avoid trampling their livelihood.

-Initial Assault Order of Battle
+Initial assault order of battle

 The following order of battle was taken from an ISAF press release:

 A combined force of 15,000 is involved in Operation Moshtarak.
 This combined force includes: Approximately five brigades of Afghan forces, including members of the Afghan National Army, Afghan National Police, Afghan Commandos and the Afghan National Civil Order Police.